 Starting a new business is exciting, scary, rewarding, and exhausting.
-Generally, in the beginning you are doing it all: sales, marketing, technical, inventory, bookkeeping and everything in-between.
-Calculating the breakeven point is not the first or even the last thing an owner thinks about when launching a business.
+Generally, in the beginning you’re doing it all: sales, marketing, technical, inventory, bookkeeping, and everything in-between.
+Learning how to calculate the breakeven point isn’t the first or even the last thing an owner thinks about when launching a business.

 So why is calculating your breakeven point so important?
-Knowing your breakeven point ensures your business will have realistic monthly targets and contingency plans to anticipate times of shortfall.
+Knowing your breakeven point ensures your business has realistic monthly targets and contingency plans to anticipate times of shortfall.
 It also reduces financial uncertainty and unnecessary struggle in the early days of a business.

-BEP shows the point at which the business turns from a loss to profits.
+Your breakeven point is the point at which the business turns from a loss to profit.

 Calculating a breakeven point for an early stage business is more difficult due to the limited amount of ‘actuals’.
 Actuals, in this case, are concrete numbers for expenses and sales.
-The more accurate your actual numbers are for expenses and revenue, the better a business owner can work towards reaching breakeven sooner.
+The more accurate your actual numbers are for expenses and revenue, the better you can work towards reaching the breakeven threshold sooner.

-- By using actuals you are more likely to ensure the expense numbers are correct.
-For example, knowing you need $1000 per month to cover your expenses allows you to create a plan of action to reach this specific target.
+By using actuals you’re more likely to ensure the expense numbers are correct.
+For example, knowing you need $1,000 per month to cover your expenses allows you to create a plan of action to reach this specific target.

-- Generally a business will have peaks (periods of higher revenue) and valleys (periods of lower revenue).
-If you calculate a breakeven over a 12-month period you may underestimate the amount needed during the valley periods.
-Using a ‘valley’ month will ensure that you cover all your expenses, no matter what stage you’re in at any point of the year.
+Generally, your small business has peaks (periods of higher revenue) and valleys (periods of lower revenue).
+If you calculate a breakeven over a 12-month period, you may underestimate the amount needed during the slow periods.
+Using a ‘valley’ month ensures that you cover all your expenses, no matter what stage you’re in at any point of the year.

-- Examples of variable expenses are payment processing fees, commissions, and supplies.
-Over time, you will be able to better estimate your variable expenses, but during your company’s early stages, the easiest way to determine the variable expenses is to tie it to one unit of sales.
+Examples of variable expenses are payment processing fees, commissions, and supplies.
+Over time, you get better at estimating your variable expenses, but during your company’s early stages, the easiest way to determine the variable expenses is to tie it to one unit of sales.
 Wondering what a unit of sales is?
 It’s a single time period that you use as a base for expenses and sales during it.

-- Most companies will overestimate the amount of sales they expect to have in a month.
+Most small companies, like yours, overestimate the amount of sales to expect in a month.
 It’s beneficial to take a conservative stance when calculating expected sales to avoid setting goals that are too lofty for your early-stage operations.
 You can always adjust these numbers later when things stabilize and/or pick up.
 Again, use one unit of sale as your benchmark to estimate what is required in terms of time and resources.